lmullen/jsr/_source/issues/vol15/ashcraft.markdown

 while the other presidents tended to be more vague in their religious assertions.
 Holmes also notes the importance of mothers and wives in the religious lives of presidents.
-Mothers seem to play a central role in the faith of presidents, from infancy onward..
+Mothers seem to play a central role in the faith of presidents, from infancy onward.
 Typically the presidents married a woman from a different religious tradition, and usually the wife more or less abandoned her own tradition and embraced her husband’s, but not always.
 And in some cases presidents and their wives